uwindsorvgdc/Governance/README.md

 # Governance
-Regulations passed by the Board, the Presidentr, and other Board Heads.
+Regulations passed by the Board, the President, and other Board Heads.